dmacneill/AxisID/README.md

 ### Results

 To train the model I first determined the crystallographic orientation for 2681 boron nitride flakes using a [custom GUI labeling tool](https://github.com/dmacneill/axis-annotation-tool).
 I randomly chose 672 images to be used as the test set.
-From the remaining 2009 images, I generated 18,691 256x256 pixel TIFF images by cropping each image into a square mutliple times with different cropping windows and resizing the squares to 256x256 pixels.
+From the remaining 2009 images, I generated 18,691 256x256 pixel images by cropping each image into a square mutliple times with different cropping windows and resizing the squares to 256x256 pixels.

 I then chose 5 small CNN architectures somewhat randomly to get a feel for their performance, the architectures are: